carlocabrera/bootstrap-portfolio-redo/README.md

 **Purpose:**

-1. Inside your `Bootstrap-Portfolio` repo, create `index.html`, `portfolio.html` and `contact.html`.

-2. Using Bootstrap, recreate your portfolio site with the following items:
+Using Bootstrap, recreate my portfolio site with the following items:

    * A navbar